Where does Kerkus Forest School take place?

 All children should go to the toilet before leaving for FS activities.
 If a child needs to go to the toilet while in the woodland, an adult should supervise the child.
+It is essential children are able to toilet unassisted.
 A facility for washing hands (water and soap provided) and antibacterial gel will be provided on site.

 Are Kerkus insured to do Forest School?

 Yes, we carry comprehensive and specialist insurance cover which permits the qualified leader to demonstrate and teach all aspects of Forest School.
 For your added safety, Pilar and Nuria also have an outdoor paediatric first aid certificate which is a much more demanding course than the usual paediatric first aid certificate.
 A well stocked first aid and burns kit is on hand too.
 But to meet our insurance requirements we do need parents to complete our Consent Form for each child before the first class.

 Health and safety issues are important, and safety procedures are very much part of our routine.
 These are shared with children, who learn to understand and assess risk for themselves.
 However, accidents can happen anywhere, we minimise the risk but we are in a woodland environment.
 Pilar and Nuria have an outdoor paediatric first aid certificate.
 A detailed safety procedure is set out in our handbook which can be viewed upon request.

 Is it safe for young children to work with tools?

 Tools are only introduced after numerous sessions.
 We assess the suitability of using tools with every different group of children.
 Every single tool is introduced with a tool talk and step-by-step instructions.
 All tool use is monitored closely with high adult to child ratios.

 What about fire?
 Is that dangerous?